 Femoston is for use by postmenopausal women.

-During the menopause, a woman’s oestrogen levels naturally start to reduce.
+During menopause, a woman’s oestrogen levels naturally start to reduce.
 This can cause many women to endure unpleasant symptoms.
 Femoston can help to relieve postmenopausal symptoms improving the enjoyment of your daily life.

 Postmenopausal symptoms include: